Vrba–Wetzler report: How it was written

-According to the report's first post-war Slovak edition, Oswiecim, hrobka štyroch miliónov ľudí ("Auschwitz, the tomb of four million"), published in Bratislava in 1946, the report was first written in Slovak by Vrba and Wetzler, beginning on 25 April 1944, and simultaneously translated into German by Oscar Krasniansky of the Slovakian Jewish Council in Žilina.
+According to the report's first post-war Slovak edition, Oswiecim, hrobka štyroch miliónov ľudí ("Auschwitz, the tomb of four million"), published in Bratislava in 1946, the report was first written in Slovak by Vrba and Wetzler, beginning on 25 April 1944, and simultaneously translated into German by Oscar Krasniansky of the Slovak Jewish Council in Žilina.
 It was written and re-written several times.
 Wetzler wrote the first part, Vrba the third, and they wrote the second part together.
 They then worked on the whole thing together.
 Wetzler confirmed this version of how the report was written in a letter to Miroslav Kárný, dated 14 April 1982.
 Oscar Krasniansky, an engineer and stenographer, translated it from Slovak into German with the help of Gisela Steiner.
 They produced a 40-page report in German, which was completed by Thursday, 27 April.
 Vrba wrote that the report was also translated into Hungarian.
 The original Slovak version of the report was not preserved.
 Historians studying the Holocaust today usually base their research on the German translation, which Allied forces also used when translating the report into English shortly after the end of the war.

 The Vrba–Wetzler report contains a detailed description of the geography and management of the camps, and of how the prisoners lived and died.
 It lists the transports that had arrived at Auschwitz since 1942, their place of origin, and the numbers "selected" for work or the gas chambers.
 Kárný writes that the report is an invaluable document because it provides details that were known only to prisoners, including, for example, that discharge forms were filled out for prisoners who had been gassed, indicating that death rates in the camp were actively falsified.